casadi/casadi/docs/users_guide/source/daebuilder.rst

 Reformulating a model
 ---------------------
 Instances of the |DaeBuilder| class are mutable and it is possible, with several restrictions, to change the formulation after creation.
 In particular, it is possible to change the causality or variability of a variable, as long as the change is possible with the current set of model equations.
-In particular, it is possible to remove an output variable :math:`y` by changing its causality to local or treating a quadrature variable :math:`q` as a regular state :math:`x` by changing its causality to local.
+In particular, it is possible to remove an output variable :math:`y` by changing its causality to local.
 An input variable :math:`u` can be treated as a parameter :math:`p` or a constant :math:`c` by changing the variability to tunable or fixed, respectively (the causality will be automatically updated to "parameter" in this case).
 In addition, it is always possible to reorder the variables in a category in an arbitrary way -- by default the ordering within a category will match the ordering of the model variables.

 If a |DaeBuilder| instance has been created symbolically (as opposed as from a standard FMU), additional manipulations such as the elimination of dependent variables, BLT reordering, index reduction, etc. is possible.
 Some of these features have not been actively maintained or continuously tested, but may be revived with limited work of the C++ source code.